pivotal/docs-tap/troubleshooting.md

 ### Solution

-To fix this problem:

-1. Use `tanzu package installed update` command after the first use of `tanzu package install` command if you want to update the package.
+If you want to update the package, use `tanzu package installed update` command after the first use of the `tanzu package install` command.

 ## <a id='workload-no-build'></a> After creating a workload, there are no build logs